HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Controlling hook invocation
-Providers **SHALL NOT** invoke hooks on payer services where the patient in question is not known to have active coverage with the payer in question.
-Providers **MAY** limit hook invocation to only those payers that are believed to potentially have relevant information related to the current action - for example, clinical guidance, contraindication detection, etc.  This might be more payers than just those that are likely to provide coverage.
+Provider systems **SHALL** only invoke hooks on payer services where the patient in question is known to have active coverage with the payer in question.
+Providers **MAY** limit hook invocation to only those payers that are believed to potentially have relevant information related to the current action - for example, clinical guidance, contraindication detection, etc.  This might be more payers than just those that are likely to provide coverage for the services referred to by the hook.

 </div>